tdwg/conference-2018/conferences/2018/instructions-for-editors.md

 A note on terminology: TDWG 2018 (a collection) has the following subcollections: 16 workshops, 14 symposia; posters; computer demonstrations; and contributed oral presentations, which is a catch-all for presentations that don't have a home in any of the workshops or symposia.
 In addition, interest/task group (IG/TG) meetings (similar to SPNHC special interest groups or SIGs) will also be scheduled In the Proceedings, each of these session will be represented by a "subcollection".
 Therefore, if you are a workshop or symposium organizer, you are considered to be a subcollection editor in ARPHA.
 SPNHC 2018 has its own collection and subcollections, growing its symposia and workshops organically from submissions to the themes (=subcollections) listed under its collection.

 For help: If something isn't working as you think it should, or if you need assistance, you can email Pensoft's technical staff by clicking "Helpdesk" on the top navigation bar.
-If you have suggestions for how the workflow can be improved, please record them so that you can respond when we canvass authors and editors for feedback.
+If you have suggestions for how the workflow can be improved, please record them so that you can respond when we canvass authors and editors for feedback. **Remember to ALWAYS include an article identifier number or BISS# in the subject line of all communications.**

 1. Please review [https://tdwg.github.io/conferences/2018/instructions-for-authors](https://tdwg.github.io/conferences/2018/instructions-for-authors).
 Being familiar with the author's perspective will help you understand the ARPHA workflow, and what is expected of you.
-While the abstract submission deadline has been extended to 26 March 23:59 UTC, you can and should begin to edit and work with authors as soon after submission as possible.
-Authors have been advised that we will try to have all abstracts **ready for publication by 9 April** or soon thereafter.
+You should begin to edit and work with authors as soon after submission as possible.

 2. Please make sure the submitting author included additional and relevant metadata.
 In particular, affiliations and email addresses for all authors should be present.